nejma/timeli-scala-test/README.md

 # Timeli Scala Test

 Fork this repo and compile the code so that the unit test passes, use the editor/IDE of your choice

+Then generate a PR to show your answers to us